AlekseyPanas/SilverSphere/README.md

 This version is still in development; changelog is subject to change.

 Changes
-- [x] Extensive refactoring of entire codebase
+- Visual Effects
   - [ ] Shadows:
     - [X] Added separate shadows for water and land
-  - [X] Added box, metal box, and ball water and land shadows
+    - [ ] Added box, metal box, ball, X, and Vortex water and land shadows
     - [X] Added land shadow clipping
-  - [ ] Shadows scale and move based on z-coordinate
+    - [X] Shadows scale and move based on z-coordinate
     - [ ] Added ambient tree shadows like in original game
-- [ ] Added white flash animation for ball spawning at level start
-- [ ] Drowned spheres get smaller with an animation
+  - [X] Drowned spheres get smaller with an animation
-- [ ] Added splash effect for objects dropped in water
+  - [x] Added splash effect for objects dropped in water
+- Game
   - [ ] Added custom level editor
   - [x] Drowned enemy spheres now act as platforms
+- Bug Fixes
   - [x] Fixed X tiles drawn above metal boxes
   - [x] Fixed ball clipping slightly into pushed boxes
   - [x] Fixed relative paths breaking when executing script from another directory
   - [x] Fixed broken collision radius under resolution changes
+  - [x] Fixed jittery open vortex animation
+  - [ ] Fixed libpng warning
+- Other
+  - [x] Extensive refactoring of entire codebase
+  - [x] Added signal catching to prevent losing data when terminating game

 Bugs
 - If a level is beaten with a better time, no additional score is given
+- Enemy sprite animation is not using intermediates

 Issues
 - Direct cross-sprite mutation causes unpredictable behavior.
 Add methods for so that sprite modifications are queued into the sprite and performed by that sprite in a second post-update loop
+- Intermediate animation frame generation is not very good at the moment.
+Furthermore, Animation in general should be somehow better organized rather than controlled by each sprite individually
+- Player and enemy have similar visuals in terms of animation, drowning, etc.
+Code should be extracted into a shared class rather than repeated

 #### v.2.0:
 Changes